Moving Takes A Lot Of Work

 1. Waiting Until the Last Minute

 We get it, life can be hectic, and sometimes you let things slip because you're busy at work or just had a long week.
-While we can forget a thing or two occasionally, you never want to forget about all the prep work you need to do before moving.
+While we can forget a thing or two occasionally, you never want to forget about all the prep work you need to do before moving to your new home.
 The last thing you want to do before moving out is to wait until the day before to box all your items and have everything ready to load onto a truck.

 2. Not Making Note of What You Need to Repair